Cl\^oture int\'egrale et op\'erations de tores alg\'ebriques de complexit\'e un dans les vari\'et\'es affines: Introduction

-The purpose of this paper is to answer the following questions : given an affine $M$-graded algebra $A$ of complexity $1$ over $\mathbf{k}$ and homogeneous elements $a_{1},\ldots,a_{r}\in A$ such that
+The purpose of this paper is to answer the following questions: given an affine $M$-graded algebra $A$ of complexity $1$ over $\mathbf{k}$ and homogeneous elements $a_{1},\ldots,a_{r}\in A$ such that

 can one describe explicitly the normalization of $A$ in terms of the generators $a_{1},\ldots,a_{r}$?
-Futhermore if $A$ is normal and if $I$ is a homogenous ideal in $A$, can one describe effectively the integral closure of $I$ in terms of a given finite system of homogeneous generators of $I$?
-There exists a connexion between these two questions.
+Furthermore if $A$ is normal and if $I$ is a homogenous ideal in $A$, can one describe effectively the integral closure of $I$ in terms of a given finite system of homogeneous generators of $I$?
+There exists a connection between these two questions.
 Indeed the answer to the second can be deduced from that to the first by examining the normalization of the Rees algebra $A[It]$ corresponding to $I$.
-See [Ri] for more details.

 To answer the first question, it is useful to attach an appropriate combinatorial object to a given normal $M$-graded algebra $A$.
 For instance, in the monomial case if $A$ is normal then the rational cone $\omega$ allows us to reconstruct $A$.